What are the advantages of composite cosmetic dental filling?

 - Esthetically, the color of the composite material is quite compatible with the color of your natural teeth.
 Composite is also suitable for use in front teeth bonding or in visible areas of teeth.

 - Composite binds quite well to the tooth structure, helping to support additional strength to the teeth.

 - Flexible use for many purposes.
-Not only can fillings for decayed teeth, composite can be used in cases of chipped, broken or worn teeth.
+Not only can fillings for decayed teeth, but composite can also be used in cases of chipped, broken, or worn teeth.